jmonclard/MopScreens/README.md

 **Ligue PACA branch holds the new created one to be used.**

+###2016-01-09 Warning fix and simultaneous support of both original MeOS display and new "screen" display
+####What's New ?
+[x] Fiw a warning issue in formatResult() function in functions.php

+[x] It's now possible to simultaneousely use show.php (original MeOS result online display) and pages.php ("Screen" O'Ringen like one).

+####Known bugs
+No bug fixed.
+Please see below for known bugs.

+####Missing features
+No missing features added.
+See below for a list of expected features.

 ###2015-11-08 Picture files management and internationalisation

 ####What's New ?